allurewebsolutions/docker-starter/README.md

 Usage:

-- Start containers (default): `sh bin/start-mac.sh -d`
+- Start containers (default): `sh bin/start-mac.sh`
-- Start containers (skip WordPress prompt): `sh bin/start-mac.sh -d -no-install`
+- Start containers (skip WordPress prompt): `sh bin/start-mac.sh -no-install`

 ##### Install WordPress
 Install WordPress with a few different options.
 The script will check if WordPress is already installed (www/wp-config.php file found).
 If it is, you will be asked if you want to reinstall.
-If WordPress installed installed, it will proceed with the installation and then ask you whether you want to setup the DB or not.
+If WordPress isn't installed, it will proceed with the installation and then ask you whether you want to setup the DB or not.

 Example: `sh bin/install-wordpress.sh`